-What we have: We hold the archives of Humberside Police, including the records of East Riding Constabulary 1856 to 1974, and Hull City Police 1836 to 1974.
+What we have: We hold the archives of Humberside Police, including the records of East Riding Constabulary from 1856 to 1974, and Hull City Police from 1836 to 1974.

 What is it?
 Documents relating to wartime efforts and local people who entered the military and served in wars.

-Research tips: Our war time collections can be of interest for local historians mapping communities during times of strife.
+Research tips: Our wartime collections can be of interest to local historians mapping communities during times of strife.
 Family historians may also need to access further records to trace lineage through soldiers.
 See the Family History Guide for information on useful websites.

 What is it?
 Historic maps show the changing parishes and places of interest over time.

-What we have: A full set of the 6 inch to a mile scale covering the pre-1974 East Riding is held for c.1855.
-Partial sets are held of the 25 inch to a mile scale for c.1890 (originals with microfilm MF5 to cover gaps), c.1910, c.1927 and of the 6 inch to a mile scale for c.1891, c.1912, c.1929 and c.1952.
+What we have: A full set of the 6-inch to a mile scale covering the pre-1974 East Riding is held for c.1855.
+Partial sets are held of the 25-inch to a mile scale for c.1890 (originals with microfilm MF5 to cover gaps), c.1910, c.1927 and of the 6-inch to a mile scale for c.1891, c.1912, c.1929 and c.1952.
 Partial sets of the 1:500 scale are also held for Beverley and Hull c.1891.
-Marked up grid reference sheets are available indicating the areas covered by each edition.
+Marked-up grid reference sheets are available indicating the areas covered by each edition.
 Please ask staff for assistance in removing sheets from the cabinets.
-Bridlington, Goole and Hull Local Studies Libraries also hold Ordnance Survey maps for their areas at various dates.
+Bridlington, Goole and Hull Local Studies Libraries also hold Ordnance Survey maps for their areas on various dates.